-He cleared his throat, "Even though you could handle all of that, it didn't prove that you never missed me," he nudged her trying to lighten up the atmosphere.
+He cleared his throat.
+"Even though you could handle all of that, it doesn't prove that you never missed me."
+He nudged her trying to lighten up the atmosphere.

 Saki half-smiled, rolling her eyes.
 "Don't avoid the subject."

-She curled her fingers up in her palm as her face warmed up.
+She curled her fingers in her palm as her face warmed up.
 "Stop doing that."

 Takizawa didn't show any sign he was going to move.
 "Doing what?"
 He still moved closer, not letting this moment slip through his fingers.

 Just barely, Takizawa's grin turned gentle.
 He loved seeing reactions out of her, they were always great.
-"I promise I wouldn't do anything you don't want.
+"I promise I wouldn't do anything you wouldn't like.
 But sometimes," he paused, getting quieter, "you're easy to joke around with."

 Saki's breath hitched and her heart jumped out of her chest.